Layer codes as partially self-correcting quantum memories: Layer code decoders

 The concatenated decoder applies minimum-weight perfect matching (MWPM)~\cite{dennisTopologicalQuantumMemory2002} to different types of surface code layers in stages and matches excitations between them with a decoder of the input code, see Fig.~\ref{fig_decoders}(b).
 In particular, to decode $Z$ errors, it proceeds as follows. \begin{enumerate}[noitemsep, topsep=0pt,parsep=0pt,leftmargin=1.7em,topsep=0.5em] \item For each $Z$-layer, apply MWPM to eliminate excitations within this layer; this may create new excitations on the $Q$- and $X$-layers. \item For each $Q$-layer, apply MWPM to eliminate excitations on this layer; this may create new excitations on the $X$-layers. \item For each $X$-layer, evaluate the parity of the number of excitations on this layer.
 Treating the resulting bit string as a syndrome, use a decoder of the input code to obtain a correction, and apply vertical strings on the corresponding $Q$-layers. \item Match the excitations on the $X$-layers in an arbitrary way. \end{enumerate}

-To analyze partial self-correction of random layer codes, we will also consider a modified version of the concatenated decoder that matches all excitations on the $Z$- and $Q$-layers to the top boundary in the first two steps of the algorithm.
-For either version, it is important to invoke the decoder of the input code in Step 3 of the decoder to obtain an even number of excitations on each $X$ layer, as boundaries of the $X$-layers do not condense $e$ anyons.
-Decoding $X$ errors is analogous, where we proceed in the opposite order of $X$-, $Q$-, and $Z$-layers.
+To analyze partial self-correction of random layer codes, we will also consider a version of the concatenated decoder that matches all excitations on the $Z$- and $Q$-layers to the top boundary in Steps 1 and 2.
+For either version, it is important to invoke the decoder of the input code in Step 3 to obtain an even number of excitations on each $X$-layer, as boundaries of the $X$-layers do not condense $e$ excitations.
+Decoding $X$ errors is analogous.
 Note that if the input code decoder is efficient, then so is the concatenated decoder.
 We prove that the concatenated decoder can correct high-weight adversarial errors.

 \begin{theorem} Let the input $C$ be an \code{n,k,d} code with parity checks of weight at most $w$.
 Then, given a decoding algorithm for $C$ that corrects all $Z$ errors up to weight $\alpha d$, where $\alpha>0$, the concatenated decoder corrects all $Z$ errors of the layer code $\mathscr L(C)$ of weight $O(\alpha d n /w)$. \end{theorem}